MASTER IN INTELLECTUAL PROPERTY AND DIGITAL INNOVATION

 1.1.
 Copyright.
 In particular, copyright in the digital single market

-1.2.
-The exploitation rights: protection, granting and limits
+1.3.Exploitation rights: protection, assignment and limits

 - Competition Law, Advertising and intellectual property rights

 2.1.
-Competition Law, intellectual property and ICTs
+Competition Law, intellectual property and the digital market

 2.2.
 Distribution contracts and competition law

 2.3.
-Unfair competition law
+Unfair competition law in digital ecosystems

 Study of the regulatory regime in national, European and international legislation of the copyright of operators in both the physical and digital market and their interference with other rights.
 Special attention will be granted to copyright infringements in the online audio-visual industry, as well as to the legal regime of digital platforms.